Part of Applying for a Credit Card Series

 The difference between credit card preapproval and credit card prequalification can be tough to pin down, even for credit experts.
-Not only do card issuers use the terms differently, but some even use the two interchangeably.
+Not only do card issuers use the terms differently, some even use the two interchangeably.

 Indeed, there’s no consensus in the credit card industry on what these terms mean—so when you’re searching for a credit card online or get a prescreened credit card offer in the mail, it can be difficult to know what sort of approval odds you’re facing should you apply.

 The good news is that in either case, the card’s issuer has done some initial screening of your credit profile and decided you may be a good fit.
 The only question left is: Just how good of a fit are you?
 That’s where the extent of the issuer’s screening will be key.

 As a rule of thumb, prequalification tends to refer to a less intensive screening that looks at your basic credit history and other personal information, whereas preapproval is usually more rigorous and often results from formal prescreening, which all but guarantees approval.

 Typically, prequalification happens when you give a credit card issuer your credit information to check if you’re likely to qualify for a card.
 To see if you’re prequalified, issuers usually ask for basic personal and financial information like your income, monthly housing payment and Social Security number, then check your credit via a “soft pull” and let you know whether your credit profile meets their basic qualification criteria.